canada-ca/design-system/partners/project-03.md

 altLangPage: "https://conception.canada.ca/partenaires/project-03.html"
 date: 2020-12-08
 dateModified: 2023-12-08
-description: "Help develop a prototype for a new procurement website.
+description: "Partner project: Help develop a prototype for a new procurement website.
 We focused on the needs of businesses new to government procurement.
 We tested with small and medium enterprises not currently registered as suppliers to the Government of Canada.
 Date: Spring/summer 2019"
 title: "Electronic Procurement Solution"
 ---
 <p>Our objective was to make make it easier for Canadian businesses to find and understand government business opportunities and guidance.</p>